textpattern/textpattern.github.io/installation/installing-textpattern.md

 ~~~

 This is expected behaviour for the very first login after the upgrade.
 Every further move in the admin side should not throw any error messages.

-If you require more information, please refer to the [Detailed installation instructions](https://docs.textpattern.io/installation/).